 Your pet will be unable to put any weight on their leg at all, or they may bear some weight but show significant signs of pain.

-What are the Options of Treatment and Recovery?
+What are the Options for Treatment and Recovery?

-Many pets with cruciate disease will benefit from surgery.
-Still, it is essential to note that this doesn’t mean that your pet will be jumping around like a puppy again.
+Many pets with the cruciate disease will benefit from surgery.
+Still, it is essential to note that this doesn’t mean your pet will jump around like a puppy again.
 Your dog may still have some degree of pain and arthritis within the joint following surgery.